 The WF-1000XM3 are also more expansive and cleaner by comparison – the Jabra don’t dispel noise quite as well and they’re a bit thicker sounding, too.
 The Jabra Elite 85t are enjoyable wireless earbuds – I could listen to them for a long time – but at the deeper end of the wireless earbud pool they come up just a tad short.
 A very good pair of wireless earbuds, then, but the competition is tough.

-Should you buy the Jabra Elite 85t?
+You should buy the Jabra Elite 85t if…

-There’s a lot to like about the Jabra Elite 85t, from their entertaining sound, comfortable fit to their solid performance when it comes to noise cancellation.
-The problem is, there are better performing wireless earbuds available – and in the case of the Sony WF-1000XM3 – at a more affordable price.
+There are better performing wireless earbuds available – and in the case of the Sony WF-1000XM3 – at a more affordable price.